Kavypatel07/3D-web-donut/README.md

 ## Configuration

 ### Changing the 3D Model
-Replace `Donut.glb` with any GLTF/GLB file.
+Replace `donut.glb` with any GLTF/GLB file.
 The loader auto-centers and scales the model to fit the viewport.

 ### Adjusting Rotation Speed
 In `index.html`, modify: